 - As long as a Purchase Agreement or Purchase Order has been established for the repair, the Procurement Card can be used.
 Learn more on the P-Card Repairs and Services web page.

 - Can I use my P-Card to make online purchases?

 - Yes.
-Be sure that you use secure Web sites for online ordering.
-Most websites have addresses beginning with "http".
-Secure sites begin with "https."
+Be sure that you use secure websites for online ordering.
+Secure sites have a website address that begins with "https."

 - Can the P-Card be used for sympathy gifts or employee non-cash awards?

 - Per Policy and Procedure Manual section 380-50 the P-Card may be used for sympathy gifts and non-cash awards for employee recognition.
 Review the policy for specific information on gifts and awards that are allowable.

 - P-Cards renew every 2 years, and renewal cards are automatically issued to current cardholders.
 Expired cards should be destroyed promptly.

 - What do I need to do with my P-Card if leave the university or move to another department?
 How do I cancel my P-Card?